Ecobrick & Earth Building Methods

 Horizontally laid ecobricks are ideal for creating curving garden benches/raised-beds where we can sit, play and eat.
 In particular we recommend design spaces that can be gardened with edible plants (fruit trees, berries, herbs, etc.).
 Given that most of the plastic we stuff into our ecobricks comes from food packaging, building gardens that grow real food, is pretty apt!

 Because Ecobrick and earth building methods are non-capital and replicable, students and youth groups can take full charge of a project– from making the ecobricks, to designing the space, to building and gardening.
 This creates a sense of pride and ownership that is greatly empowering.
 Best of all, the earth and ecobrick technique you will learn is indefinitely scalable– these are the same fundamentals used to construct houses and buildings.

 Done properly, benches can be stood on and used to play tag.
 Done poorly, well… a bench does not have the same risks considerations as a wall or structure.
 Ecobrick green spaces are a great educactional launch into earth building.

 Start Real Small

 New to earth building?
 Before building something permanent, its invaluable to experience the full circle of earth and ecobrick building.
-Create a test earth module and go through all the steps and methods of building.
+Making an Earth Module is a super simple way to become acquainted with all the steps of earth and ecobrick building.

 A great way to learn the basics of earth and ecobrick building is to put together your own earth module.
 Earth modules, only use a few ecobricks, yet apply all the steps of the GEA recommended methods.
 Each of the steps below references one of the more detailed building steps found on this page.